palmergs/bitindex/README.md

 Future enhancements:
 * compressing and decompressing the file
-* optimizing the Writer so that it faster for index files with long sequences of 1s or 0s
+* <del>optimizing the Writer so that it faster for index files with long sequences of 1s or 0s</del> A `block_size` option has been added to enable long blocks of zeros.
+On my laptop, the creation of a 530M index with index values went from 10 minutes to about a minute using `{block_size: 1024*1024}`.
 * allowing the Writer to set and unset individual bits

 # Limitations